Drag and drop into text question type

 How to create a question

-- Use double square brackets wo sets of square brackets '[[n]]' with a number in place of the word you wish the students to find:
+Use double square brackets '[[n]]' with a number in place of the word you wish the students to find:

-- Choices that are within the same Group are colour coded and may only be dropped in a gap with the corresponding colour.
-Choices that are marked as 'infinite' may be used in multiple locations.
+Choices that are within the same Group are colour coded and may only be dropped in a gap with the corresponding colour.
+Choices that are marked as 'Unlimited may be used in multiple locations.

 It is not possible to have drag boxes containing multiple lines.
 If you want to drag long sentences - don't.
 Give each a label and drag the label.